dragonscale-ai/book-mas/docs/outline.md

 # Outline

+## Roles
+The book has been structured around various business and technical roles to allow for more selective reading.
+Each chapter is labeled in the outline with the roles to which it is most relevant.
+You can read the book straight through, or you can just dip into those chapter that pertain to the roles you are most interested in.
+Chapters labeled "Common" are applicable to all roles.

 ## **1. Understanding the Evolution of AI: From Tools to Autonomous Systems**
 - **Roles**: Common
 - **The rise of AI tools and their limitations in solving complex problems**